Simplifying Benefits

 Disconnected next steps

 For members who did manage to understand their coverage and costs, the page still offered little guidance on where to get care.
-Benefit details were largely a dead end rather than a bridge into action, with no connection between coverage and in-network care options.
+The benefit details page was a dead end and did not connect members to in-network care options.

 Together, these problems placed a heavy cognitive burden on members at moments when they needed clarity and reassurance.
 The redesign needed to offload this effort to make information not just available, but intuitive, contextual, and actionable.